-While the internet is abundant in videos that show us how to hit “killer” serves or add “15 extra miles per hour” to it, I’ll simply give you a check list of what you should consider to do in order to improve the serve.
+While the internet is abundant in videos to show us how to hit “killer” serves or add “15 extra miles per hour” to them, I’ll simply give you a checklist of what you should consider doing in order to improve your serve.
 Then you’ll go on the court to practice it…

 By the way, there is no magic formula to improving anything other than lots of practice.

 1. A fast serve is a combination of proper technique, timing, and body flexibility.

 2. Use your legs to add power (bend them during the toss, then spring into the shot).

 3. The toss should be further in front and not too high; a high toss will create friction on the downfall against your racquet resulting in more spin and less power.